xadrianzetx/coffeebreak/README.md

 # coffeebreak
 Fun with XOR network

-It's kinda fun when the goal is to overfit the network.
+It's kinda funny when the goal is to overfit the network.

 ## Decision boundaries